Many women who find out they have HPV are dealing with it on their own.

 2. Digestive Issues and HPV

-Not often mentioned, I find food sensitivities, leaky gut, and digestive issues to be one of the MOST COMMON underlying causes of abnormal pap smears for women.
+Even though it’s not often mentioned, what causes HPV is often food sensitivities, leaky gut, and digestive issues.
+They are often the MOST COMMON underlying culprits of abnormal pap smears for women.
 The connection is that stress causes leaky gut, which leads to food sensitivities and digestive symptoms, like bloating.

 Leaky gut also triggers inflammation throughout the body (including the cervix), making women more susceptible to HPV.

 Often women that fall under into this category also suffer from frequent yeast infections (vaginal and/or intestinal) due to the imbalance of bacteria in their bodies, often from the overuse of antibiotics.